oweneldridge/audiobook-creator-tts/README.md

-# Speechma Text-to-Speech CLI
+# Audiobook Creator TTS CLI

-A powerful command-line tool to convert text to speech using the Speechma API with 583 voices across 76 languages.
+A powerful command-line tool to convert text to speech with 583 voices across 76 languages.

 ## 🚀 Installation